ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 **Test Suite Client**

 The test suites act as synthetic clients to communicate with the SUT and validate the requirements gathered from technical specifications.
-The Exchange MAPI Protocol Test Suites include one common library, 13 adapters, 13 test suites, and three models.
+Exchange MAPI Protocol Test Suites include one common library, thirteen adapters, thirteen test suites, and three models.

--   The test suites communicate with SUT via a protocol adapter and SUT control adapter to verify if the SUT behaves in the way that is compliant with normative protocol requirements.
+-   The test suites communicate with the SUT via a protocol adapter and SUT control adapter to verify if the SUT's behavior is in compliance with normative protocol requirements.

 -   The MS-OXNSPI, MS-OXCRPC and MS-OXCMAPIHTTP protocol adapters communicate directly with the SUT.
-All other protocol adapters communicate with SUT through the common library.
+All other protocol adapters communicate with the SUT through the common library.

 Common library
 --------------

-The common library provides implementation of the transport layer, common messages, structures, and helper methods.
+The common library provides implementation of transport layer, common messages, structures, and helper methods.

 ### Transport classes